 - Cephalic vein: This large vein travels through the upper arm before branching into the forearm near the elbow.
 It is often easily seen through the skin in the bicep region.

-- Basilic vein: Opposite the cephalic vein, the basilic vein travels through the upper arm near the tricep muscle on the underside of the arm through the elbow.
+- Basilic vein: Traversing opposite to the cephalic vein, the basilic vein travels through the upper arm near the tricep muscle on the underside of the arm through the elbow.

 - Superficial veins: As their name implies, these veins are close to the skin’s surface.
+Thus, they are easily visible to the naked eye.
 They are present only in the body’s extremities and are easily detected in the elbow and the back of the hand in most people.

-Damage to these major veins and arteries, especially trauma to the forearm, can be fatal.
+Significant injury to these major veins and arteries (particularly the arteries), can be fatal.

 The nerves of the elbow send messages to the brain and receive its responses.
 The nerves in the elbow include:

-- Ulnar nerve: This nerve runs just under the skin at the elbow’s “funny bone,” a knob on the humerus.
+- Ulnar nerve: This nerve runs just below the skin at the elbow’s “funny bone,” which is actually a knob on the humerus.

-- Radial nerve: This nerve supplies the tricep, wrist extensors, and most of the back of the hand.
+- Radial nerve: This nerve supplies the triceps, wrist extensors, and most of the back of the hand.